Family Lawyer Ottawa

 Our experience in Family Law includes:

-A suitable lawyer can handle cases that require expertise in different areas, whether involving child welfare, separation and divorce, or otherwise.
+A suitable family lawyer can handle cases that require expertise in different areas, whether involving child welfare, separation and divorce, or otherwise.
 On the other hand, if you and your spouse have chosen different paths and your relationship is ending, you likely have several questions or concerns.
-The road through separation and divorce is daunting, and a lawyer dedicated to finding solutions can help.
+The road through separation daunting, and a lawyer dedicated to finding solutions can help.
 Every family is unique, and therefore, you need a balance of experience and compassion for the best-quality family law services.

 This is where Mann Lawyers comes in.
 Our legal team has well over 100 years of combined experience.
 We know family law well, having helped many clients over the decades.
 Our years of practice in and out of court give us the perspective to help you analyze your options and make decisions from an informed perspective.
 If you are entering a new relationship and have questions about your rights and responsibilities or wish for help in drafting a cohabitation agreement or marriage contract to deal with those rights, we can help you.

-Personalized, Well-Informed Legal Services
+Personalized, Well-Informed Family Legal Services

 Mann Lawyers approaches every single case differently, which allows us to focus on facts and details that could otherwise go overlooked and change your outcome.
 We are a law firm that specializes in personalized, well-informed family law services custom-tailored to your needs.
 Our lawyers are committed to guiding family members to creative solutions by providing practical and individual legal advice.
 We can assist you in and out of court with ease.